titania7777/UCF101FewShot/README.md

 12. random_interval: decides the interval value with randomly, if this value is False then use a maximum interval [default: True, other: False]

 ## CategoriesSampler Options in ```UCF101.py```
-1. labels: this parameter receive of classes in csv files, so this value must be ```UCF101.classes```
+1. labels: this parameter only receive classes in csv files, so this value must be **UCF101.classes**
 2. iter_size: number of iteration per episodes(total episode = epochs * iter_size)
 3. way: number of way(number of class)
 4. shot: number of shot